Catriel42/challenge-amigo-secreto/README.md

 To use it:

 1. Install the "Live Server" extension from the VS Code marketplace.
-2. Right-click on `index.html` and select **"Open with Live Server"**.
+2. Right-click on `index.html` and select **"Open with Live Server"** (you can use the follow commands also: Alt+L Alt+O).
 3. Your browser will open automatically, showing the app and updating every time you save changes.

 ---

-Enjoy organizing your Secret Friend draw quickly
+Enjoy organizing your Secret Friend draw quickly and easily!